 Ionic doesn't have a steep learning curve.
-Working with it requires the knowledge of Angular and an understanding of the principles of Apache Cordova.
+Working with it requires the knowledge of Angular, React, or Vue and an understanding of the principles of Apache Cordova.

-According to the Ionic website, 4 million apps have been developed by 5 million developers using this technology.
-Such popularity ensures timely help from colleagues in a special Q&A Ionic forum or a channel in Slack.
+According to the Ionic website, 4 million Ionic apps have been developed by 5 million developers.
+Such popularity ensures timely help from colleagues in a special Q&A Ionic forum or a Slack channel.

-Ionic is open source and allows building apps that look and feel native for free.
-The company also offers an Ionic Pro plan with extended features for larger teams.
-The subscription varies between $29 and $199 per month.
+The company offers a free Hobby plan for building apps that look and feel close to native.
+Also, there's an Ionic Pro plan with extended features for larger teams.
+The subscription varies between $49 and $120 per month.

 Disadvantages of Ionic

 Ionic uses web technologies to render applications.
 Such an approach negatively affects the app's speed and can cause performance issues when using multiple callbacks to native code.
 Besides, the development of advanced graphics or interactive transitions may be a complicated task.
 As a result, the performance of Ionic apps is lower when compared to native apps.